ariKoi/vis2rfi/index.md

 The package's name is shorthand for *Visualising 2 Way Random Forest Interactions*.

-*forestFloor* implements a function for the same purpose, namely *forestFloor::show3d*, which is using *rgl* to create the visualisation.
-Here the approach taken is different (explained below), while the plotting tool is *plotly*.
+*forestFloor* implements a function for the same purpose, namely *forestFloor::show3d*, which is using [rgl](https://cran.r-project.org/web/packages/rgl/index.html) to create the visualisation.
+Here the approach taken is different (explained below), while the plotting tool is [plotly](https://cran.r-project.org/web/packages/plotly/index.html).

 Further details can be found via the articles tab above.